 You identify as a radical feminist and you also discuss how that tradition sprung from socialist feminist, anti-racist and anti-war traditions.
 Reading your work it seems very clearly coming from a left perspective to me, and increasingly so in its critique of conservativism; and yet I also noticed that your earlier book featured endorsements from right wing feminists such Nimco Ali.
 Could you talk about how you relate to left politics and the socialist feminist tradition?

-Yes, Nimco Ali endorsed my first book, which quite odd now that she's a goddaughter to Carrie and Boris Johnson's child and an advisor to the Conservative Government.
+Yes, Nimco Ali endorsed my first book, which is quite odd now that she's a goddaughter to Carrie and Boris Johnson's child and an advisor to the Conservative Government.
 I would hasten to add that when she gave that endorsement I knew her through community and grassroots organizing against female genital mutilation in London and Bristol.
 She was working with young people on that, that's how I knew her.
 That was quite a long time ago and at that time she wasn't an advisor to the government.
 I wouldn't ask her to endorse anything now!

 How does my feminism relate to left politics and socialist feminism?
 Well, I identify as a socialist.
 Not as a socialist feminist, because of the issues I've already outlined; as I think socialist feminism historically hasn't paid enough attention to male violence against women, which is an area that I've just been involved in so much, working on policy and activism.
 So that's very important to me.
 But I've always worked alongside socialist feminists.
 I always find those women to be very hard-working comrades who are always on the frontline of the most current and important struggles, many of whom I return to for comment and analysis on current issues -- especially if I’m not sure exactly what I think about certain current events.
 So yes, I'm a socialist, I've always been on the left, and I've always been involved in left wing-organizing in terms of activism and protesting.
 Since I was a teenager I've been involved in the women's peace movement: I left home to live in a women's peace camp.
 But during that time we were also involved in campaigning against the Criminal Justice Act, for example, which was the right thing to do, as it was a crackdown on people's right to protest as well as the free rave movement, on new age travellers and just on alternative lifestyles.